Top 40+ SAP CPI Interview Questions and Answers

 • These directives can influence message processing behavior, such as conditional branching, content filtering, message routing, and error handling, based on preset criteria or conditions.

-16. Could you explain the function of SAP CPI in integrating with SAP SuccessFactors?
+16. Explain the function of SAP CPI in integrating with SAP SuccessFactors?

 Ans: